Inayath8736/Dionosaur_Game/README.md

 # Dionosaur_Game
  <h1>Obstacle Runner Game</h1>

-hThis is a simple web game where you control a character (Dino) to jump over and avoid a rolling stone obstacle.
+This is a simple web game where you control a character (Dino) to jump over and avoid a rolling stone obstacle.
 Keep going as long as you can to get a high score!

 <h2>How to Play</h2> <br>
 Jump: Press the Up Arrow (↑) or Spacebar. <br>